jazzschmidt/apubsub/docs/development/index.md

 [StompClientEvents](/apubsub/apidocs/com/github/jazzschmidt/apubsub/events/StompClientEvent.html) of interest and publishes an event, when a client connects, disconnects or registers itself.

-The [ClientEventListener](/apubsub/apidocs/com/github/jazzschmidt/apubsub/ClientEventListener.html) then instruct the [NotificationService](/apubsub/apidocs/com/github/jazzschmidt/apubsub/NotificationService.html) for example to announce newly connected clients and those who just left.
+The [ClientEventListener](/apubsub/apidocs/com/github/jazzschmidt/apubsub/ClientEventListener.html) then instructs the [NotificationService](/apubsub/apidocs/com/github/jazzschmidt/apubsub/NotificationService.html) for example to announce newly connected clients and those who just left.